Mrian07/Proyeksi/docs/release-notes/10-5-0/README.md

 ![BCF-management-details](BCF-management-details.png)

-### Central BCF issue management and BCF communication in OpenProject
+### Central BCF issue management and BCF communication in ProyeksiApp

-The BCF Issue management and communication is thus done centrally in OpenProject.
+The BCF Issue management and communication is thus done centrally in ProyeksiApp.
 Issues can be created directly on the 3D building model, jointly prioritized and analyzed, and assigned to the responsible BIM modelers.

-OpenProject offers an ideal way to comment on and track BCFs.
+ProyeksiApp offers an ideal way to comment on and track BCFs.
 Powerful filter and search functions support fast and intuitive use and transparent tracking.

  ![BCF-management-split-screen-details](BCF-management-split-screen-details.png)

 ### Support of open formats IFC and BCF

-BCF Management in OpenProject is compatible with hundreds of applications that support the exchange formats IFC (Industry Foundation Classes) and BCF (BIM Collaboration Format).
+BCF Management in ProyeksiApp is compatible with hundreds of applications that support the exchange formats IFC (Industry Foundation Classes) and BCF (BIM Collaboration Format).

 ### Robust BCF import and export

 BIM Issues can be created wherever the user identifies them, i.e. in his favorite BIM tool.
-These issues can then be easily imported into OpenProject - the central BCF management system - for centralized tracking and consolidation.
+These issues can then be easily imported into ProyeksiApp - the central BCF management system - for centralized tracking and consolidation.
 An export function can then be used to distribute the BCFs back to the local applications.

 ### All changes and bug fixes